 Your long-term vision defines your end goal, the peak of your career — answering the question “what you want to be when you grow up.”
 In response, it’s unnecessary to delve into exacting detail.
-Instead, your focus should be on the impact you want to have throughout your career.
+Instead, your focus should be on the impact you want to have throughout your professional career.
 The admissions committee wants to know your values and motivations and how you plan to influence an industry or community.

 Alternatively, for the short-term goal, you DO want to get specific.
-This goal is more important to the admissions committee and should reflect thorough researched down to the function, industry — even possible companies you hope to be working for.
+This goal is more important to the admissions committee and should reflect thorough research down to the function, industry — even possible companies you hope to be working for.
 It’s also important to communicate your understanding of the business school recruiting process and what it will take for you to land your post-MBA job.
 That said, you might consider a few options, to demonstrate that you have a plan B if your ideal path doesn’t work out.

-Taken together, it’s imperative to show a rational thread between your past experiences, the MBA, your internship and your post-MBA job.
+Taken together, it’s imperative to show a rational thread between your past experiences, the MBA, your internship and your post-MBA goals.
 You want to show how the skills developed from each of these experiences relate to your vision.

-Long term vision:
+Long term career vision: